Guy-Shaw/cf/README.md

-`libcf` is a library that provides the data types and functions makes it relatively easy to filter comments, strings, and character literals.
+`libcf` is a library that provides the data types and functions that make it relatively easy to filter comments, strings, and character literals.
 It does this by maintaining a state machine.

 Its state machine is not unlike many that are used